fenixkz/exprob_second_assignment/README.md

 The skeleton of the environment has been created by __Luca Buoncomapgni__ [here](https://github.com/buoncubi/topological_map), which can be found in the _topological_map_ folder.

 The assignment implies several assumptions:
- * Planner and controller routines are already implemented by the professor and can be found in the scripts folder
- * These are dummy implementation and more in depth description of these services can be found [here](https://github.com/buoncubi/arch_skeleton)
- * The planner requires **x** and **y** coordinates to compute the plan.
-Thus, I attached coordinates of the center of each location as shown in the environment figure
  * The location becomes urgent when the last timestamp of that location was more *urgencyThreshold* seconds ago

 ## State Diagram